Patches for Sunday Scaries and Monday Anxiety: Make Peace with Weekends

 - Your boundaries with work are non-existent

-Wellness patches can help manage symptoms, but they won't fix a fundamentally broken situation.
+A self-care ritual can be a comfort, but it won't fix a fundamentally broken situation.
 If Sunday scaries are severe and persistent despite trying these strategies, consider talking to a therapist or examining whether your current work situation is sustainable long-term.

 The Bottom Line on Sunday Scaries and Monday Anxiety